microsoft/z3guide/website/docs/07 - Programming Z3/01 - guide/02 - basics.md

 ```

 A system of constraints may not have a solution.
-In this case, we say the system is <b>unsatisfiable</b>.
+In this case, we say the system is **unsatisfiable**.

 ```python
 x = Real('x')